 Wash the Bed

 Just like your bedding, sometimes, the dog bed needs a nice bath, too.
 If you can give it a thorough wash, that would be best.
 In the meantime, consider freshening it up with a deodorizing spray.
 Either homemade or store-bought can be equally helpful in this situation.
-Just make sure that whatever it is you use, it doesn’t smell too strongly.
+Just make sure that whatever you use, it doesn’t smell too strongly.
 Pet’s noses are more sensitive than ours, and if they don’t like the scent, they won’t use their bed!

 Keep The Outdoors Out!